dmytri/cabinet/README.md

 This cabinet implements specific phases and patterns:

 - **Phases:** The system utilizes distinct, ordered phases defined in `CABINET.yml` (see overview above).
 This template primarily includes examples for BDA and ATDD phases.
+For detailed definitions and rules for each phase, see `README_BDA.md`.
 - **Behaviour-Driven Automation (BDA):** Corresponds to the `bda` phase.
 Automates system configuration and dependencies (`bda_*.feature`, `test_bda_*.py`).
 These are the only steps intended to modify the target system state (mutable).
 - **Acceptance Test-Driven Development (ATDD):** Corresponds to the `atdd` phase.
 Verifies system behaviour meets expectations (`atdd_*.feature`, `test_atdd_*.py`).
 These steps must be read-only (immutable).
 - **Other Phases:** While not fully exemplified here, the `cabinet` (environment checks) and `bdm` (monitoring) phases follow the same BDD structure but must also be read-only.